nmdanny-uni/tests_os_ex4/README.md

 `Can_Read_And_Write_Memory_Once` - depending on which executable target is being compiled:

 There are also a few other executables:

+- `ex4Tests_OffsetDifferentThanIndex`: Virtual address width isn't divisble by offset width(so the first index is of different width)

 - `ex4Tests_SingleTable`: contains a single page table